 Kwame Sousa

 Over the last few years, many galleries, art fairs and capitals have welcomed his work, including the Luanda Triennale, the Bamako Film and Art Festival, the Venice Architecture Biennale, the Droog Gallery in Amsterdam, ARCO Lisbon, Madrid and Art In A Box in New York and Washington.
 Kwame Sousa belongs to the third generation of artists from São Tomé, and is currently considered one of its most influential figures.

 Having built up a large part of his career and recognition internationally, one day he decided to return home and set up an art school.
 In 2017, on a plot of land next to his father’s house, the first and only Visual Arts School currently operating in São Tomé and Príncipe was born.
-This school, Ateliê M, is the birthplace of a new cultural and artistic current in São Tomé, withartists who are more aware and open to the world, but who never forget the roots that surround them, the context from which they come, expressed so clearly and particularly in their work.
+This school, Ateliê M, is the birthplace of a new cultural and artistic current in São Tomé, with artists who are more aware and open to the world, but who never forget the roots that surround them, the context they come from.
+It expressed clearly and particularly in their work.

+Kwame Sousa